elfslmn/HandsDeep/README.md

 arXiv preprint arXiv:1502.06807 (2015).

 The code is written in Julia by using Knet library.
-It is my term project of the deep learning class in Koç university
+It is my term project for the deep learning class in Koç university